a3-audio/a3-doc/source/dev/welcome.md

+# A³ Developer Manual
+This manual will never be complete or easy to use.

 # Interact Live with 3d-Audio
 A³ is a 3d audio processor and two hardware interfaces,a 4-channel dj mixer and a 16-pad motion sampler.
 It is designed to modulate positions of audio events